 Can We Ban Chinese Products in India?

-For India, China is the fourth largest export destination and the biggest import destination.
-Undoubtedly, China is the biggest trade partner of India and it is not possible for the Indian government to ban Chinese Products in India.
+China is the fourth largest export destination for India and the most significant import destination.
+Undoubtedly, China is the biggest trade partner of India, and the Indian Government can’t ban Chinese Products easily.

 - Industrial Machines, engines, pumps